Blue – Green Algae

 How long do algal blooms last?
 Harmful algal blooms will remain as long as there are favourable conditions, including warmth, sunlight and low flow rates.
 Blooms can last from weeks to months and it is difficult to predict when they will clear.

-What are the symptoms of blue green algae?
+What are the concerns of blue green algae?

-Others affect the liver and it takes days before symptoms appear.
-Symptoms from drinking water with cyanobacterial toxins include: headaches, nausea, fever, sore throat, dizziness, stomach cramps, diarrhea, abdominal pain, vomiting, muscle aches, mouth ulcers and blistering of the lips.
+Others affect the liver and it takes days before concerns appear. concerns from drinking water with cyanobacterial toxins include: headaches, nausea, fever, sore throat, dizziness, stomach cramps, diarrhea, abdominal pain, vomiting, muscle aches, mouth ulcers and blistering of the lips.

 Does baking soda kill algae?

-Bicarbonate, the active ingredient in the baking soda, is an effective spot treatment to help to kill the algae and loosen it from the wall. ...
+Bicarbonate, the active ingredient in the baking soda, is an effective spot nutritional support to help to kill the algae and loosen it from the wall. ...
 But with enough scrubbing, you can banish the black algae for good.

 What is green algae good for?

 Spirulina is a type of cyanobacteria — often referred to as blue-green algae — that is incredibly healthy.
-It may improve your levels of blood lipids, suppress oxidation, reduce blood pressure and lower blood sugar.
+It may improve your levels of blood lipids, suppress oxidation, reduce cardiovascular health and lower blood sugar.

 Clinical Studies